tusharm/WebStub/README.md

     stub.stop();
 }
 ```
+Refer to tests in src/test/scala/com/thoughtworks/webstub/stub/HttpServerStubIntegrationSpec.scala.

 In particular, I think it will be useful in tests which use https://github.com/aharin/inproctester.
 Currently, it's in a basic state; lots more to come...

 ## RoadMap